 Lin is a recipient of 2003 IEEE Circuits and Systems Society Outstanding Young Author Award, IBM Invention Achievement Awards in 2001, 2003, 2007, 2010 and 2011 & 2013, IBM Research Division Award 2005 & 2013, IBM Corporate Outstanding Innovation Award 2011 & 2013, Association of Information Systems (AIS) ICIS 2011 Best Theme Paper Award, Acer Best EECS Thesis Award 1993, and the Outstanding Paper Award in CVGIP 1993.
 His team won the Best Paper Awards in ACM International Conference on Knowledge and Information Management (CIKM) 2012 and IEEE International Congress on Big Data (BigData) 2013.

-Dr. Lin is a Fellow of IEEE, a Director of Industrial Goverance Board of APSIPA (Asia-Pacific Signal and Information Processing Association), and a member of the Academy of Management.
+Dr. Lin is a Fellow of IEEE, a Distinguished Lecturer of IEEE, a Director of Industrial Goverance Board of APSIPA (Asia-Pacific Signal and Information Processing Association), and a member of the Academy of Management.